ocean-onion/BDCraft-maybe/clean_docs/economy/villager.md

 **Visual Appearance:**
 - Base: Villager
-- Profession: Various based on specialization
+- Profession: Leatherworker or Weaponsmith
 - Villager Type: Based on biome
 - Level: 1-5 (based on market level)
-- Name: "[Type] Collector" (cyan text)
+- Name: "[Owner's Market] Collector" (cyan text)

 **Spawning:**
 - Created when a player builds a collector house and uses a House Token